Yujie77/final/README.md

 It also have a single link to the “add” sighting view which allows you to create a new sighting.
 (Fields supported are as follows:
 Latitude, Longitude, Unique Squirrel ID, Shift, Date, Age, Primary Fur Color, Location, Specific Location, Running, Chasing, Climbing, Eating, Foraging, Other Activities, Kuks, Quaas, Moans, Tail flags, Tail twitches, Approaches, Indifferent, Runs from)
 Finally, there is a general stats about the sightings.
+We pick five attributes and summary the statistics (including running, chasing, climbing, eating and foraging).

 For the application of maps, it will show a map that displays the location of the squirrel sightings on an OpenStreets map.